kigster/search-emlx-mailbox/README.md

 [![Build status](https://secure.travis-ci.org/kigster/email-search.png)](http://travis-ci.org/kigster/email-search)

-Email Search is a simple rails application, whose goal is to provide fast and effective search across many email messages in the "*.emlx" format (used by Apple Mail).
-Application provides a way to import these messages from a directory to the database, and then uses Apache Solr (via Sunspot gem) to search imported messages.
+Email Search is a simple rails application, whose goal is to provide fast and effective search across many email messages saved in a standard ASCII text format, one file per message, where mail header and the body are separated by two newlines.
+For example, *.emlx format used by Apple Mail works great.
+This app provides an easy way to import these messages from a directory to the database, and then uses Apache Solr to search imported messages using full text search.

 ## Why?